johnnymayodev/node-demo/README.md

 },
 ...
 ```
-Make sure you add a comma after each line in the `scripts` object.
+Make sure you add a comma after each line in `scripts`.

 3. In your terminal run this command and you should see the same output from before, but with some added package info (this comes from package.json).
 ```sh
 npm run start
 ```

-4. Create a new file called `index.mjs`.
+4. Now to create a script with packages, create a new file called `index.mjs`.
 This is where we can add packages to our code.

 5. In your terminal run this line to install [Chalk](https://www.npmjs.com/package/chalk). (make sure your pwd is the same directory with `package.json`)
 ```sh